facebook••facebook••youtube••contact••index••home

 Sound Comparisons

-Below are audio samples of mics I've used for spoken word.
-Mics were mounted on a boom clamped to a computer desk in a partially treated room.
-Samples were recorded into TwistedWave at 48 kHz and 24-bits.
-Gain was set to average about -12 dB.
-No processing, filters or normalization used unless otherwise noted.
-Save for the Shure Beta 27, mics used a pop filter or foam wind protector.
+If you're interested in how the PodMic USB compares to other mics, below are audio samples of most of the mics I've used for voiceovers.
+For the samples, I spoke from 8 to 10 cm away.
+Microphones were mounted on a boom clamped to a computer desk in a partially treated room.
+I recorded into TwistedWave at 48 kHz and 24-bits.
+Gain was staged at -12 dB.
+No processing or normalization was used.
+Mics were fitted with a foam pop filter unless otherwise noted.

 Rode PodMic USB